-The Group's Code of Conduct and Ethics sets the tone for proper and ethical behavior expected of the Board members and the employees.
-The Group's Code of Conduct and Ethics serves as a reference for all parties to conduct themselves in accordance with key principles including integrity in discharging their duties, conflict of interest and confidentiality of information.
+The Group's Code of Conduct sets the tone for proper and ethical behavior expected of the Board members and the employees.
+The Group's Code of Conduct serves as a reference for all parties to conduct themselves in accordance with key principles including integrity in discharging their duties, conflict of interest and confidentiality of information.
 It also sets out prohibited activities or misconduct involving gifts, gratuities, bribery, dishonest behaviour and sexual harassment.
 In discharging its responsibilities, the Board is also guided by the Code of Ethics for Company Directors issued by the Companies Commission of Malaysia.
-The Group's Code of Conduct and Ethics is reviewed periodically and is available on the Company's website.
+The Group's Code of Conduct is reviewed periodically and is available on the Company's website.

 In its effort to enhance corporate governance, the Board has established, reviewed and put in place a Whistle Blowing Policy, which was designed to create a positive environment in which employees and stakeholders can raise genuine concerns without fear of recrimination and to enable prompt corrective actions and measures to be taken where appropriate and necessary.

+Anti-Bribery and Anti-Corruption Policy

-Additionally, the Group has also established an Anti-Corruption policy in line with Section 17A of the Malaysian Anti-Corruption Commission Act 2009 which is available on the Company's website.
+Additionally, the Group has also established an Anti-Bribery and Anti-Corruption policy to prevent corrupt practices and to provide a measure of assurance and defence against corporate liability for corruption under Section 17A of the Malaysian Anti-Corruption Commission Act 2009.
+The policy is available on the Company's website.